-To cross the northern part of the High Sierra region, the Mono Trail ascended the western slope of the mountains from Mariposa via Wawona and Alder Creek to the meadows of Bridalveil Creek, where the trail forked.
+To cross the northern part of the High Sierra region, the Mono Trail ascended the western slope of the mountains from Mariposa via Wawona and Alder Creek to a point north of Ostrander Lake, where the trail forked.
 A branch descended to Yosemite Valley via Inspiration Point.
-The Mono Trail descended to Mono Meadow, crossed Illilouette Creek and ascended to Starr Ring Meadow, where it turned back at the rim of Little Yosemite to descend to the Merced River, which it crossed about one mile above Nevada Fall.
+The Mono Trail descended to Illilouette Creek, crossed at its junction with Buena Vista Creek, ascended to Starr King Meadow, where it turned back; at the rim of Little Yosemite and descended to the Merced River, which it crossed about one mile above Nevada Fall.
 From there to Tuolumne Meadows the trail followed the present route of the Sunrise and Soda Springs Trail (the John Muir Trail route from Yosemite to Tuolumne Meadows).
 The old Indian trail then ascended the Dana Fork of the Tuolumne River to cross over (northern) Mono Pass south of Mount Gibbs and descended Bloody Canyon to Mono Lake, in the land of the Mono Tribe of Indians.

 Owens Valley was the home of Piute Indians.
-They used (southern) Mono Pass, Piute Pass and Kearsarge Pass to cross the range on the routes of the present trails.
+They used (southern Mono Pass, Piute Pass and Kearsarge Pass to cross the range on the mutes of the present trails.

-While the early mining prospectors used and improved these trails, and built a few others, it was the sheep and cattle men who were responsible for much of the trail system of the Sierra Nevada, especially on its western slope.
-Excepting parts of the John Muir Trail, the High Sierra Trail, and some laterals which have been improved or relocated, most of the Sierra trails just happened-in moving livestock to and from summer ranges in high mountain meadows.
+While the early mining prospectors used and improved these trail) and built a few others, it was the sheep and cattle men who were responsible for much of the trail system of the Sierra Nevada, especially on its western slope. xcepting parts of the John Muir Trail, the High Sierra Trail, and some laterals which have been improved or relocated, most of the Sierra trails just happened-in moving livestock to and from summer ranges in high mountain meadows.

-In Yosemite National Park, especially in the Tuolumne River watershed, United States Cavalry troops cleared and improved many of the cattle trails by use, and located some new trails, while on patrol duty in protecting Yosemite before the National Park Service came into being.
+In Yosemite National Park, especially in the Tuolumne River water shed, United States Cavalry troops cleared and improved many of the cattle trails by use, and located some new trails, while on patrol duty protecting Yosemite before the National Park Service came into being.

 Soon after organization of the Sierra Club in 1892, Theodore S. Solomons conceived the idea of a trail along the backbone of the High Sierra, keeping as near to the crest as possible.
 As already noted, the existing trails crossed the range.
 Rugged canyons and passes rendered a trail along the range difficult.
-From 1892 to 1897 Solomons with other members of the Sierra Club made extended trips of exploration, principally in the upper branches of the San Joaquin River and the Merced.
+From 1892 to 1897 Solomons made extended trips of exploration, principally in the upper branches of the San Joaquin River.
 In 1898 Joseph N. LeConte took up the quest for a High Sierra trail route.
 For many years thereafter, assisted by a few other members of the Sierra Club, he explored the canyons and the passes of the Kings and the Kern, and climbed many of the peaks along the crest.

 In 1914 a committee of its members was appointed by the Sierra Club to enlist the help and cooperation of the State of California in the construction of a High Sierra Trail along the range.
 This committee was composed of Meyer Lissner (chairman), Walter L. Huber, David P. Barrows, Vernon L. Kellogg, and Clair S. Tappaan.
-Soon thereafter the President of the Sierra Club, John Muir, died, and it was decided to name the proposed trail "The John Muir Trail" as a fitting memorial As a result of the efforts of the committee the California state legisla ture appropriated \$10,000 to finance work on the trail in 1915.
+Soon thereafter the President of the Sierra Club, John Muir, died, and it was decided to name the proposed trail

+"The John Muir Trail" as a fitting memorial.
+As a result of the efforts of the committee the California state legislature made its first appropriation of \$10,000 to finance work on the trail in 1915.